mikrovvelle/homework-machinelearning/machineLearning.md

 I start by running the training on the 'deep' training portion of the training set, `trDeep_tr`, with only sensor data (including the `wideRow` placeholder at column index 1).

 "Random forest" is the default training method in caret.
 It is reportedly very good for predictive accuracy.
 The disadvantage is speed and over-fitting.
 The speed issue is addressed by using the `randomForest()` function from the randomForest library, instead of caret's built-in `train()` function with `method='rf'` (the results are nearly the same, but the non-caret function takes a fraction of the time to run).
+Over-fitting will be addressed by cross-validation with the non-training data (`trDeep_ts`).

 ```r